 Purpose: Moves the viewport one step to the right in the virtual display, except when it is already at the last column.
 You can set the number of columns the viewport moves left or right in a single step.
-For help, see the "Viewport Movement
+For help, see "Viewport Movement Steps"

-Keypad: ■f
+Keypad: ■f →